-This post was reported to police but the reporter stated that the police were resistant to act and that she was told the CPS would be unlikely to prosecute.
-Overall, social media was an easy forum to perpetuate abuse in a variety of forms, including for threats of serious violence.
-There is further evidence of this in the case study below and the section on media incitement.
+This post was reported to the police, but the reporter stated that the police were resistant to act and that she was told the CPS would be unlikely to prosecute.
+Overall, social media was an easy forum to perpetuate abuse in a variety of forms, including threats of serious violence.
+There is further evidence of this in the case study that follows and the section on media incitement.

-Case Study: Takeover of the 'Travellers Buy and Sell' group on Facebook
+Case study: takeover of the 'Travellers Buy and Sell' group on Facebook

 In February 2017, there were 24 independent reports to Report Racism GRT about abuse happening on a 'buy and sell' group on Facebook set up by and for Travellers.
 This page was targeted by a number of 'trolls' using fake accounts.
-As well as general insults towards GRT, the trolls moved on to taking the pictures of children and deceased relatives from the personal Facebook accounts of group members and posting them to the group with abuse and threats towards these individuals.
+As well as general insults towards GRT people, the trolls moved on to take the pictures of children and deceased relatives from the personal Facebook accounts of the group members and post them to the group with abuse and threats towards these individuals.
 People who responded to the original, more general threats were targets for this type of abuse.
 The comments reported, many alongside personal photos from group members' profiles, included: